 Tumalo Creek Sundowner Standup Paddleboard Night is a fun evening get together for folks that have experience being on a paddleboard.
 For only $25 you will be provided a paddleboard, PFD and paddle for 90 minutes on the beautiful Deschutes river.
-Our Sundowner Standup Paddleboard Night is designed to introduce new paddlers, ages 16+ to the sport and provide an engaging and affordable way to enjoy the river.
+Our Sundowner Standup Paddleboard Night is designed for ages 16+ and will provide an engaging and affordable way to enjoy the river.
 Come enjoy a casual evening on the water followed by an optional sundowner beer on the back deck.

 As a key location in the evolution of modern paddleboarding, giving the sport a shot in Bend on the Deschutes River is a classic choice.
 For more on the history of paddleboarding in Bend, see Krystal Marie Collins, Tumalo Creek Marketing Directors published article, From Ocean to Inland: How Surf found its way to the High Desert.